jimbaker/acrawler/README.md

   queue ops](https://redis.io/commands/RPOPLPUSH).
 Now you would have the potential to rival Google in your crawling ability, or at least [Scrapy](https://scrapy.org/)!

+* Per-site scheduling.
+Such scheduling shoudl also support max tasks per site, vs overall max tasks.
+So it's certainly reasonable to crawl a given site with 5 or so tasks - this should be similar to a browser.
+But while asyncio can readily do 10000+ tasks (assuming no other bottlenecks, once serialization is also fixed), that would be a something to avoid.

 **Storage**